ianrandmckenzie/ianrandmckenzie/README.md

 Please note I am only available for part-time work due to my disability ([schizophrenia](https://ianrandmckenzie.com/blog/)).

 Outside of one of my projects turning into a success (aka paying my bills + adding to retirement fund), my dream job would be to create/maintain open source Ruby/Rails libraries in a part-time (20hrs/wk) commitment.
+Otherwise, a Ruby/Rails project in a technology stack that I already use a business or consumer would be pretty exciting.

 ## Most repositories are private.